corykim/daskeyboard-applet--mini-meters/README.md

-# Q CPU Usage: displays CPU usage on a Das Keyboard Q device
+# CPU Usage: displays CPU usage on a Das Keyboard Q device

 This script displays CPU usage as a progress bar on [`,1,2,3,4,5,6,7,8,9] keys of a Das Keyboard Q Series.